anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 <p align="center"><b>Figure 1-1:</b> Description of the possible different levels of CNTT artefacts</p>

 <a name="1.6"></a>
-## 1.6 Vision
-This is just the first of a limited set of Reference Architectures.
-The ultimate goal is the OpenStack and subsequent Reference Architectures will be used as a platform to test and validate supprtability and compatibility with NFV workloads of interest to the Common Telecom NFVI community.
-Initially the OpenStack Reference Architecture would be deployed in the OPNFV lab environment and used for testing and validating compatible with NFVs through the OVP umbrella.
-The Reference Architecture document needs to be specified in sufficient detail that the model can ultimiately be robust enough so that operators will deploy it as part of a production infrastructure.
-To achieve this goal, this Reference Architecture document would be used in conjunction with the Reference Deployment document.

-<a name="1.7"></a>
-## 1.7 Roadmap
+## 1.6 Roadmap
-As OpenStack evolves over time with new technologies and components folded in to the codebase, the Common Telecom NFVI Reference Architecture will need to evolve with it.
-The final release cadence for changes and feature updates is still under discussion, but the Common Telecom NFVI cadence should at the very least mirror the OpenStack six month release cadence, and the three year support cadence.
-OpenStack has a strong ecosystem of vendors that support older versions for at least six years.
-Given the typically long time frames that telecom infrastructures must be supported, the intention is for these documents to have similiarly long supported lifespans.
+As OpenStack evolves over time it will add new technologies and make modifications to the components in the ecosystem, the Common Telecom NFVI Reference Architecture will obviously need to evolve with it.
+The final release cadence for the Reference Model changes and feature updates is still under discussion, but the Common Telecom NFVI cadence should at the very least mirror the OpenStack six month release cadence, and the three year support cadence.
+OpenStack has a strong ecosystem of vendors that support older versions back at least six years.
+Given the typically long time frames that telecom infrastructures must be supported, the intention is for these documents to have similiarly long support lifespans.